SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 3 - Hub and Branch VPN Connectivity Verifications

-* Verify that the FortiGate are responding to Azure Load Balancer Health Checks
+* Verify that the FortiGates are responding to Azure Load Balancer Health Checks
   * Click on the Hub External Load balancer
   * Click on Insights - Click the "Refresh" button a few times, eventually (~30 seconds) the FortiGate reachability will be indicated.